 Although it is incredibly rare that I have cash to spend, I like to hang on to any spare change I get.
 Any coins are considered to be spare change.
-I like to keep them in two zip lock bags, one for gold (one & two dollars) & one for silver (fifty, twenty, ten & five cents).
+I like to keep them in two ziplock bags, one for gold (one and two dollars) and one for silver (fifty, twenty, ten and five cents).

 The main use I have for the gold coins is to pay for any parking.
-I regularly see a client in the city & need to pay for parking while I am there.
-Honestly I could park on the street for free & move my car every few hours, but I am too lazy to do that.
-Plus, it could be raining, or cold, or no spaces left when I need to move it, or worse still, I could forget altogether & end up with a parking fine.
+I regularly see a client in the city and need to pay for parking while I am there.
+Honestly, I could park on the street for free and move my car every few hours, but I am too lazy to do that.
+Plus, it could be raining, or cold, or no spaces left when I need to move it, or worse still, I could forget altogether and end up with a parking fine.
 And that fine costs about twelve times more than the parking!
 I try to keep enough money for 2 trips to this client in my coin purse.
-It also means that if something else come up, I have a small amount of change on me at any given time.
+It also means that if something else comes up, I have a small amount of change on me at any given time.

 I have been quite lucky though.
-The ticket machines have been upgraded & will also take card payments.
+The ticket machines have been upgraded and will also take card payments.
 That really comes in handy when I forget to top up my coin purse.

 Occasionally I use the gold coins for the self-service car wash.

-For the last 2 years I have donated all my silver coins when I host the Biggest Morning Tea.
-It means I get rid of all my really small change & it goes to a good cause.
+For the last two years, I have donated all my silver coins when I host the Biggest Morning Tea.
+It means I get rid of all my really small change and it goes to a good cause.
 I also have to go to the bank in order to deposit the money into the charity’s account, so it goes full circle: I get change from a shop.
 I put it in the bank when I donate it.
 Shops order change from the bank to give to their customers.